2025 Solar Incentives Guide for Oxford, MI - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
+The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
 Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

-Have questions about how the ITC applies to your specific situation?
-Contact your local Oxford solar panel installation expert to get more information.
+To more fully understand how the ITC will apply to your situation, speak to your local Oxford solar panel installation expert and ask for more information.

 State & Local Solar Incentives